Linushaddai99/Todo-List/README.md

 # Todo List App

-In this project, I was able to build an interactive Todo list Applicaton using webpack and javascript modules, the aimm of this project is to practice using webpack to bundle my code.
+In this project, I was able to build an interactive Todo list Applicaton using webpack and javascript modules, the aim of this project is to practice using webpack to bundle my code.

-##- Major Technologies:
+### Major Technologies:

 - HTML
 - CSS
 - JavaScript
 - Webpack

 ### Prerequisites

 - Create a GitHub repository
 - Have VSCode or text editor of your choice installed
 - Have Git installed

 ### Setup

 - git clone `https://github.com/linushaddai99/Todo-List.git`
 - cd Todo-List
 - code .